-Born in rural Mississippi to a teenage single mother in a poor urban neighborhood and later raised in the inner-city of Milwaukee, Oprah did not have an easy upbringing by any means.
-She was molested by family members during her childhood and early teens, and became pregnant at 14 with a son who was born prematurely and died shortly after coming into the world.
-Her struggles fueled her fire as she continued to persevere after being sent by her mother, who could no longer manage her, to live with the man she calls her father, a stern, yet encouraging, barber in Nashville, TN.
+Born in rural Mississippi to a teenage single mother in a poor urban neighborhood and later raised in the inner city of Milwaukee, Oprah did not have an easy upbringing by any means.
+She was molested by family members during her childhood and early teens and became pregnant at 14 with a son who was born prematurely and died shortly after coming into the world.
+Her struggles fueled her fire as she persevered after being sent by her mother, who could no longer manage her, to live with the man she calls her father, a stern yet encouraging barber in Nashville, TN.

 The Oprah Winfrey Show was the highest-rated television program of its kind in history and was nationally syndicated from 1986 to 2011.
-Through the intimate confessional setting of her talk show Oprah has been credited with popularizing and revolutionizing the tabloid talk show genre.
-A defining moment of the power of her platform took place in 1993 when she hosted a rare prime-time interview with Michael Jackson, which became the fourth most-watched event in American television history as well as the most watched interview ever, with an audience of 36.5 million!
+Through the intimate confessional setting of her talk show, Oprah has been credited with popularizing and revolutionizing the tabloid talk show genre.
+A defining moment of the power of her platform took place in 1993 when she hosted a rare prime-time interview with Michael Jackson, which became the fourth most-watched event in American television history and the most-watched interview ever, with an audience of 36.5 million!

 Oprah’s dream to build her school began with her love and respect for Nelson Mandela, a man who spent 27 years in prison and became the first freely elected President of South Africa.
 “He is a great citizen of the world.
 I was humbled by his humility.”

 She explains, “It started with our conversation in 2000 about how I wanted to do something for the girls of South Africa.
 I wanted to give back to the girls what I had been given.
-Before long that idea became my most cherished dream—a school for smart girls who had the mind power, but not the means or privilege of an education.
+Before long, that idea became my most cherished dream—a school for smart girls with the mind power but not the means or privilege of an education.
 I wanted to create a “leadership academy” because I feel strongly that women’s leadership can reshape the world.

-When you educate a girl you change the trajectory of her life.
+When you educate a girl, you change the trajectory of her life.
 And not just her life.
-You start to affect her family, her community, her nation.
+You start to affect her family, her community, and her nation.
 When you educate a girl, that girl becomes a woman who understands the value of an education and educates her children.”

 “I have watched them as little girls, literally, blossom into these flourishing young women that are just so dynamic.
 They’re going to change what happens in their country and in the world.”

-Oprah also spreads her messages about women empowerment through her Hearst Communications publication, O, The Oprah Magazine, available in print and online.
+Oprah also spreads her messages about women’s empowerment through her Hearst Communications publication, O, The Oprah Magazine, available in print and online.
 And she is always on the cover!

 “Your life is big.
 Your life is huge, and we spend so much time wanting to be in somebody else’s life, and you don’t get honored, you don’t get revered, you don’t get celebrated wanting what somebody else has.”